systemd/journal2gelf/README.md

     journalctl -o json -f | journal2gelf

-Graylog2 server and port can be specified with `-h` and `-p` flags.
+Graylog2 server and port can be specified with `-s` and `-p` flags.

 License